tsensei/supabase-swarm/README.md

-# Supabase Self-Hosting with Docker Swarm
+# Supabase Self-Hosting with Docker Swarm 🚀

 A production-ready Supabase self-hosting configuration optimized for Docker Swarm deployment.
 This setup has been battle-tested in production for over a year and addresses the common issues found in the official Supabase Docker guides.

-## ⚠️ Important Note
+## ⭐ Love this project?

+If this configuration helped you get Supabase running smoothly with Docker Swarm, please consider giving it a star!
+It really helps others discover this solution and motivates continued development.

+## 💡 Why This Exists

-The official Supabase Docker guides are not regularly updated and making them work with Docker Swarm was a nightmare.
-This configuration is the result of multiple days of iterations and debugging to get a stable, production-ready setup.
+The official Supabase Docker guides are not regularly updated and making them work with Docker Swarm was... well, let's just say it wasn't fun! 😅 This configuration is the result of multiple days of iterations, debugging, and learning from production deployments to create a stable, reliable setup that actually works.

 ## 🚀 Quick Start